Qloapps/qloapps-docs/docs/webservice/basic-topics.md

 ### Get | Read resource

 Every resource has an **XLink** attribute.
-XLink enables you to access your various resources. it associates an XML file to another XML file via a link.
+XLink enables you to access your various resources.
+It associates an XML file to another XML file via a link.

 We can see the root /api call that we have access to http://example.com/api/addresses which will return the list of Addresses as below -